outl1ne/using-models-in-laravel-migrations/README.md

     }
 ```

 It basically works, does the job and the migrations run successfully once again (`php artisan migrate:fresh`).
-Although, there are downsides of using raw ORM methods instead of models - the helper methods that you're used to, are not available like `save()` and relationship methods, no mass assignment protection, etc.
+But there are downsides to using raw ORM methods instead of models - the helper methods that you're used to are not available (like `save()` and relationship methods), no mass assignment protection, etc.

-We could depend on raw ORM methods in migrations, but we'd have to be more careful as developers in these situation.
-However we may have a solution how to still use models in migrations.
+We could depend on raw ORM methods in migrations, but we'd have to be more careful as developers in these situations.
+However we may have a solution that lets us still use models in migrations.

 ## Model snapshots

 Let's take a second and think why we ended up with that model issue in the first place.
-The problem was, that within `make_name_unique_in_users` migration we depended on a model User.
-But instead of depending on the latest version of User model (which is evolving in time), we actually wanted to use the version of User model that existing in the exact time when the migration was created.
+The problem was that within the `make_name_unique_in_users` migration we depended on the User model.
+But instead of depending on the latest version of the User model (which evolves over time), we actually wanted to use the version of User model that existed in the exact time when the migration was created.

 So, if we take that into account - could our migration make a snapshot of a model and use that, not the latest one?
-We might.
+It could.

-Let's copy-paste our User model (`User.php`) which we had at the point when we created `make_name_unique_in_users` migration to somewhere we could use that.
+Let's copy-paste our User model (`User.php`) which we had at the point when we created `make_name_unique_in_users` migration to somewhere we could use it.
 I, for example, created a directory `database/migrations/Migration_2020_04_03_055738_make_name_unique_in_users` and pasted `User.php` in there - acts as a snapshot of the model.

-Laravel doesn't recognise the classes in that location by default, why we need to tweak `composer.json` and change the autoloader section.
+Laravel doesn't recognise the classes in that location by default, so we need to tweak `composer.json` and change the autoloader section.

 ```
         "psr-4": {